 - Mentors — they care, they push you in the right direction, they remind you of your motives in case you forget, they teach, but they also let go because they believe in you.

-- Peers — people who are working towards similar goals, empathize with your motives and want you to succeed, and have your back, I meet them during my evening GED classes, evening classes didn’t work for us and the whole group took online prep courses.
-All of us are holders of the GED certificate.
+- Peers — people who are working towards similar goals, empathize with your motives and want you to succeed, and have your back.
+I met my peers during evening GED classes.
+Well, evening classes didn’t work at all for me and the entire group, so the whole group took online prep courses.
+All of us are now GED holders and proud of that achievement.

 Everything and everyone else is an inspiration, entertainment, a distraction, or best if avoided.